blueblazeassociates/blueblaze-disable-login-customizer-dashboard-widgets/README.txt

 Requires at least: 4.7
 Tested up to: 4.7

-Disables the WordPress News dashboard widget.
+Disables dashboard widgets from the Login Customizer plugin.

 == Description ==

-Disables the WordPress News dashboard widget.
+Disables dashboard widgets from the Login Customizer plugin.

 You might ask, "Why?".
 These widgets are harmless but do clutter up the database with large transients in the options table.
 When a database needs to processed by hand, these large db entries